escottalexander/stablecoin-challenge/README.md

     <summary>💡 Hint: Withdrawing Collateral</summary>
     This function needs to be careful about maintaining the user's position safety:
     - Check if they have enough collateral
-    - Temporarily reduce their collateral to check if they'd still be safe
+    - Reduce their collateral but immediately `_validatePosition` to check if they'd still be safe
     - Only transfer ETH if the position remains safe

     Remember to:
     - Handle the case where user has no debt
-    - Use the existing position validation
+    - Use the existing position validation function
-    - Handle ETH transfer failures
-    - Emit the event with the current price
+    - Emit the event with the current price (this is solely for the frontend)

     <details markdown='1'>
     <summary>🎯 Solution</summary>

     ```solidity
     function withdrawCollateral(uint256 amount) external {
         if (amount == 0) revert Engine__InvalidAmount();